F.A.Q

 • How do you deal with art block?

 I also do art history research during this time and learn about past master artists to really feel inspired.
-You learn a lot that art block is just your brain's way of telling you to cool down and let all you have learned actually sink in before you move on to get better.
-During this time I write my ideas down so when I feel to draw again I can better approach my subjects with confidence.
+You learn a lot that art block is just your brain's way of telling you to cool down, and all you have learned actually sinks in before you move on to get better.
+During this time, I write my ideas down so when I feel like drawing again, I can better approach my subjects with confidence.

 • How do you motivate yourself to improve or draw in general?

-I tell myself hey if you don't get to it now...then when will you?
-The reality is sometimes I can get too comfortable not doing art even if I am mentally feeling creative.
-So in order to push myself I put on some music I really enjoy, do some line /circle drawing exercises, doodle then sit for my regulated hours to do my art.
+I tell myself...
+Hey, if you don't get to it now...then when will you?
+The reality is, sometimes I can get too comfortable not doing art, even if I am mentally feeling creative.
+So in order to push myself, I put on some music I really enjoy, do some line /circle drawing exercises, doodle, then sit for my regulated hours to do my art.
 It's as simple as that. sometimes you just gotta DO THE WORK... to see it get done or it never will be.
-I know not very helpful but hey.... works for me...hope it helps you too.
+I know it's not very helpful, but hey.... works for me...Hope it helps you too.

 • What is your personality like online?
 Is it the same as offline/IRL?

 Very much the same.
 I'm very stern with a no-bullshit attitude towards strangers and friends alike.
-I assume it's my culture and my upbringing that kind of gives me that.
+I assume it's my culture and my upbringing that kind of give me that.
 Am I mean?
-Not at all in fact I can be pretty lax and goofy once I'm close but that edge of sternness doesn't go anywhere sadly.
+Not at all, in fact, I can be pretty lax and goofy once I'm close to you, but that edge of sternness doesn't go anywhere, sadly.

-However, I don't mind inspiring people.
-But I do feel a lot of people confuse inspiration for picking what they like in someone's work/style and then making a Frankenstein collage of art by eyeballing.
+However, I don't mind inspiring people or using my work as inspiration.
+However, I do feel that many people confuse inspiration with picking what they like in someone's work/style and then creating a Frankenstein-like collage of art by eyeballing.
 Tis not the same as inspo in my books.
-So these are just my boundaries personally for my work which I am entitled to.
+So these are just my boundaries personally for my work, which I am entitled to.
 If I can do the work from scratch, so can you.

 • Can I use your art in any way?

-If you commissioned me, you can use your work for non-commercial use by following my commission TOS found on my commission discord server (the commission tab found on my site).
-Keep in mind you bought commission not the rights to my work.
+If you commissioned me, you can use your work for non-commercial use by following my commission TOS found on my commission tab (the commission tab found on my site).
+Keep in mind, you bought commission, not the rights to my work.
 As for my personal work.
-No, you may not use my personal work in any way shape, or form.
-Pick up a pencil and paper and draw kid that's how yuh own the rights to yuh art.
+No, you may not use my personal work in any way, shape, or form.
+Pick up a pencil and paper and draw kid, that's how yuh own the rights to your art.

 • Why did you design your fursona the way you did?

-I have had my fursona since 2009.
+I have had my fursona since 2008.
 I chose a fox/jaguar because I personally felt those animals best describe my nature as a person.
 The fox for its clever and playful descriptions in art.
-The jaguar for the stern, while playful pretty much for its strength.
-I like to dabble in my personal art with these ideas a lot and honestly beyond happy younger me was on the same wavelength.
-While I have a fursona, I do have personas in terms of sonas that represent me that are not furry/athro that do just the same.
+The jaguar is for the stern, while playful, pretty much for its strength.
+I like to dabble in my personal art with these ideas a lot, and honestly, beyond happy younger me was on the same wavelength.
+While I have a fursona, I do have personas in terms of sonas that represent me that are not furry/anthro that do just the same.

 • What art programs/traditional tools do you use?

-~I use Photoshop, Mypaint, Azpainter, Paint tool sai in terms of digital tools.
+~I use Photoshop, Mypaint, Azpainter, and Paint Tool SAI in terms of digital tools.

 • What digital brushes do you use?
 Can you share them?

-• Do you accept commissions projects or singular commissions in general?
+• Do you accept commission projects or singular commissions in general?

-As for projects with companies, events locally or elsewhere yes.
-Feel free to contact me here to send me a message and we can talk about it.
-Keep in mind projects are not commissions.
-For commissions I offer please see my front page for my commission tab to enter my discord to keep up when I am open.
+As for projects with companies, events locally or elsewhere, yes.
+Feel free to contact me here to send me a message, and we can talk about it.
+Keep in mind, projects are not commissions.
+For commissions, please see my front page for my commission tab.

 • What are your tips for improvement other than practice?

-Well for starters you can't dodge the practice route if that's the case Weeeeeeeell..art will be hard for you continuously.
+Well, for starters, you can't dodge the practice route if that's the case.
+Weeeeeeeell..art will be hard for you continuously.
 So let's not take shortcuts.
-There is no insta-route to art, never was ...never will be.
+There is no instant route to art, never was ...never will be.

 Most will say mimic other artists' work or mimic multiple different artists to find your way.
-I assure you the only thing you will learn is the artists' mistakes.
-While they advance you will be stuck with all the mistakes and bad habits you have learned.
+I assure you, the only thing you will learn is the artists' mistakes.
+While they advance, you will be stuck with all the mistakes and bad habits you have learned.
 It's a nasty and hard lesson to actually run into.
-I say these are positive steps for improvement that have helped me take leaps and bounds with my work at fast rates to avoid gimic-looking work and to progress rather than fall into the trap of regression through style entrapment.
-Don't look back to the past you, other than to say wow I have progressed.
-Hold onto your idea of "your style" like a balloon be willing to let past art you go to give room to the new artist budding from your forever learning journey.
+I say these are positive steps for improvement that have helped me take leaps and bounds with my work at a fast rate to avoid gimmick-looking work and to progress rather than fall into the trap of regression through style entrapment.
+Don't look back to the past you, other than to say Wow, I have progressed.
+Hold onto your idea of "your style" like a balloon, be willing to let past art go to give room to the new artist budding from your forever learning journey.

 Do not worry about style.
 Your style will come and shine brightest when you follow the above advice.
-Most worry about style first but focusing on a style first and only will surely ruin your perception of art and hinder you.
-If not make you hate your progression, forever pining for a past you that has long gone.
+Most worry about style first, but focusing on style first will surely ruin your perception of art and hinder you.
+If not, it will make you hate your progression, forever pining for a past you that has long gone.

-And lastly, Please please please be kind to yourself.
+And lastly, please, please, please be kind to yourself.
 As artists, we are our worst enemies and critics.
 You may hate something while others see its wonder.
 Keep that in mind when you share your work.
-Hell keep some of your work to yourself too this has also helped my growth what you see from me is literally 5% of my work the other 95% I don't scan and keep to myself and ist good to keep some stuff to yourself and grow.
-Better artist metal health dontchyuh know : P
+Hell, keep some of your work to yourself, too.
+This has also helped my growth.
+What you see from me is literally 5% of my work; the other 95% I don't scan and keep to myself, and it's good to keep some stuff to yourself and grow.
+Better artist mental health dontchyuh know : P

 • How long does it take to do your full art process?

 This depends on my IRL life circumstances, my mood, and my energy.
-I can usually finish a fully painted piece in 6-8 months depending on complexity.
-However, I have been known to finish things in a day or week but I am always left thinking I definitely could have spent way more time on it to produce better quality.
-I'm not an artist that worries about time constraints not even with commissions.
-I feel the best art is produced when it's ready to be done and you feel it is finished.
-Rushing art be it for myself or for others has never been my style and that is not an attitude I will ever change ¯\_(ツ)_/¯
+I can usually finish a fully painted piece in 6-8 months, depending on complexity.
+However, I have been known to finish things in a day or week, but I am always left thinking I definitely could have spent way more time on it to produce better quality.
+I'm not an artist who worries about time constraints, not even with commissions.
+I feel the best art is produced when it's ready to be done, and you feel it is finished.
+Rushing art, be it for myself or for others, has never been my style, and that is not an attitude I will ever change ¯\_(ツ)_/¯

 • What do you enjoy drawing the most?